The Corporate Tax Planning Law Review: Nigeria

 i Entity selection and business operations

-CLSs pay income tax on their taxable profits.8 Besides, their distributable dividends are subject to withholding tax before they are paid out to the shareholders.
-Unlike CLSs, partnerships pay one level of tax on the partners' income only, and the rate for human partners (maximum of 20 per cent) is lower than the income tax rate for CLSs that are large companies (about 32 per cent).8 Trusts are taxed on the income paid out to the beneficiaries.
+CLSs pay income tax on their taxable profits.7 In addition, their distributable dividends are subject to withholding tax (WHT) before they are paid out to the shareholders.
+Unlike CLSs, partnerships pay one level of tax on the partners' income only, and the rate for human partners (maximum of 24 per cent) is lower than the income tax rate for CLSs that are large companies (approximately 32 per cent).8 Trusts are taxed on the income paid out to the beneficiaries.
 The trustee of a unit trust scheme is treated as a company and the unit holders are treated as shareholders for income tax purposes.
 However, dividends distributed to unit holders in a unit trust are exempt from tax.

 Domestic income tax

-Thus, widely used tax planning steps include pursuing free zone status and tax holiday certificates, foreign investment in Nigeria by way of long-term debt.
+Thus, widely used tax planning steps include pursuing free zone status, tax holiday certificates and foreign investment in Nigeria by way of long-term debt.

 ii Common ownership: group structures and intercompany transactions